porech/roborock-oucher/README.md

 - Copy `oucher` to the Roborock, in `/usr/local/bin`
 - Copy `oucher.conf` to the Roborock, in `/etc/init`
 - Log into SSH to the device
-- Install espeak and alsa-utils: `apt-get update && apt-get install espeak alsa-utils && apt-get clean`
+- Install espeak, sox and alsa-utils: `apt-get update && apt-get install espeak sox alsa-utils && apt-get clean`
 - Start the service: `service oucher start` (or just reboot the device)

 All of this can be executed from the shell, in the folder where you downloaded the files: